SavvasRaptis/Jets-Reformation/figures/README.md

 * FIG1 and FIG2 (a) were generated using the  mms.mms4_pl_conf function of [irfu-matlab](https://github.com/irfu/irfu-matlab) package
 FIG1 and FIG2 (b,c) are ladder plots of different MMS spacecraft. all the raw data available for them can be found in the MMS public depository.

 * For panels 3-5 for FIG1,2 (b,c) one can use the iPDist.reduce function of [irfu-matlab](https://github.com/irfu/irfu-matlab) package in 1D on x,y,z GSE coordinates.
-The panels correspond to 1D reduced velocity distribution functions
+The panels correspond to 1D reduced velocity distribution functions.

 * For panel 9 for FIG1,2 (b,c) one can use irf_spectrogram of [irfu-matlab](https://github.com/irfu/irfu-matlab) package.
-The panels correspond to ion differential energy flux spectrum
+The panels correspond to ion differential energy flux spectrum.

-- The rest of the panels are essentially timeseries plots made with irf_plot of [irfu-matlab](https://github.com/irfu/irfu-matlab)
+- The rest of the panels are essentially timeseries plots made with irf_plot and irf_panel of [irfu-matlab](https://github.com/irfu/irfu-matlab).

 ### Figures 3,5